ckeditor/ckeditor5/docs/features/index.md

 ### Productivity pack

 The {@link features/productivity-pack productivity pack} is a set of exclusive premium features only available to holders of a CKEditor 5 commercial license.
-The productivity pack provides tools that make the creation of content faster and more efficient, thanks to providing predefined {@link features/template content templates} {@icon @ckeditor/ckeditor5-template/theme/icons/template.svg} and a new set of {@link features/slash-commands slash commands}. {@link features/document-outline Document outline} {@icon @ckeditor/ckeditor5-document-outline/theme/icons/table-of-contents.svg} and {@link features/table-of-contents table of contents} {@icon @ckeditor/ckeditor5-document-outline/theme/icons/table-of-contents.svg} make navigating large documents much easier while {@link features/format-painter format painter} {@icon @ckeditor/ckeditor5-format-painter/theme/icons/paint-roller.svg} lets the users style their content in a blaze.
+The productivity pack provides tools that make the creation of content faster and more efficient, thanks to providing predefined {@link features/template templates} {@icon @ckeditor/ckeditor5-template/theme/icons/template.svg} and a new set of {@link features/slash-commands slash commands}. {@link features/document-outline Document outline} {@icon @ckeditor/ckeditor5-document-outline/theme/icons/table-of-contents.svg} and {@link features/table-of-contents table of contents} {@icon @ckeditor/ckeditor5-document-outline/theme/icons/table-of-contents.svg} make navigating large documents much easier while {@link features/format-painter format painter} {@icon @ckeditor/ckeditor5-format-painter/theme/icons/paint-roller.svg} lets the users style their content in a blaze.

 ### Other productivity features